-As suggested by the discussion of moral dilemmas and akrasia, much of the inquiry into value incommensurability is motivated more generally by theories of practical reason and rational choice.
-Some authors have argued that the possibility of value incommensurability raises problems for the possibility of justified choice in conflicts between incommensurable values.
-Even if a conception of justified choice can accommodate value incommensurability, questions remain about how to justify choice on the basis of incommensurable values and how to reason about incommensurable values.
+As suggested above much of the inquiry into value incomparability is motivated more generally by theories of practical reason and rational choice.
+Even if a conception of justified choice can accommodate value incomparability, questions remain about how to justify choice on the basis of incomparability and how to reason about incomparability.
 This section considers these issues as they have been discussed in the contemporary philosophical literature.

 At a minimum, for the choice of an alternative to qualify as justified, there must not be an overriding reason against choosing it.
 Beyond that, conceptions of justified choice differ in what is required for the choice of an alternative to qualify as justified.

 One response has been to argue that apparently incomparable alternatives are, in fact, comparable.
-As discussed in subsection 2.2, judgments of incomparability frequently involve comparisons that are difficult and it may be that judgments of incomparability are mistaken (Regan 1997).
+As discussed in subsection 2.2, judgments of incomparability frequently involve comparisons that are difficult and it may be that judgments of incomparability are mistaken (Regan 1997) or that, due to vagueness, it is indeterminate which value relation holds.
 In addition, as discussed, alternatives that appear incomparable by way of “better than,” “worse than,” or “equally good” may be comparable by way of some fourth comparative relation, such as “roughly equal” or “on a par.”
-It also has been argued that “nameless values” combine values in a way that allows for comparability of alternatives in virtue of these nameless values (Chang 2004).
+This means that there is a comparative fact that makes a choice objectively correct in cases of apparent incomparability.
+It does not, however, help us identify the objectively correct alternative.

 One objection voiced against accounts that permit justified choice between alternatives that are roughly equal or on a par or between incomparable alternatives is that such accounts may justify a series of choices that leaves a person worse off.
 Consider Raz’s example of career choice.
 Suppose the person chooses the musical career over the legal career.
 At a future time, she has the opportunity to pursue a legal career that is slightly worse than the initial legal career.
 Suppose this slightly worse legal career and the musical career are judged roughly equal or on a par.
 If justified choice permits her to choose either of two alternatives when they are roughly equal or on a par, then she would be justified in choosing the slightly worse legal career.
 Similarly, if justified choice does not require the comparability of alternatives, she could be justified in choosing the slightly worse legal career.
 Through a series of such apparently justified choices, she would be left significantly worse off in a manner analogous to a “money pump” (Chang 1997, 11).